Kathleen Turner Says She “Didn’t Feel Welcomed” By Friends Cast

 It’s no surprise to fans that the cast of Friends were a tight-knit group while filming, and while that made for great chemistry on-screen, it also made it hard for guest stars according to Kathleen Turner.

-Friends fans will remember Turner as one of the show’s most popular guest stars, portraying Chandler Bing’s father, Charles Bing/Helena Handbasket. and more than 15 years the actress doesn’t have great things to say about being on set.
+Friends fans will remember Turner as one of the show’s most popular guest stars, portraying Chandler Bing’s father, Charles Bing/Helena Handbasket, and after more than 15 years the actress doesn’t have great things to say about being on set.

 “I’ll be quite honest…I didn’t feel very welcomed by the cast,” she recalled to Vulture.
 “I remember I was wearing this difficult sequined gown—and my high heels were absolutely killing me.
 I found it odd that none of the actors thought to offer me a seat.”